adeleke123/qwasar-preseason-web/Js_Quest02/README.md

 We will execute your function with our test(s), please DO NOT PROVIDE ANY TEST(S) in your file

 For each exercise, you will have to create a folder and in this folder, you will have additional files that contain your work.
-Folder names are provided at the beginning of each exercise under ```submit directory``` and specific file names for each exercise are also provided at the beginning of each exercise under ```submit file(s).```
+Folder names are provided at the beginning of each exercise under `submit directory` and specific file names for each exercise are also provided at the beginning of each exercise under `submit file(s)`
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Introduction